snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 This will use the default Snakemake image from Dockerhub.
-If you would like to use your own, make sure that the image contains the same Snakemake version as installed locally and also supports Azure Blob storage.
+If you would like to use your own, make sure that the image contains the same Snakemake version as installed locally and also supports Azure Blob Storage.
 The optional BATCH_CONTAINER_REGISTRY can be configured to fetch from your own container registry.
 If that registry is an Azure Container Registry that the managed identity has access to, then the BATCH_CONTAINER_REGISTRY_USER and BATCH_CONTAINER_REGISTRY_PASS is not needed.